Mysteriously endless experiments. Can they work indefinitely? One of them has been in operation since the 19th century.

 In practice, Parnell's experiment served not only to demonstrate the idea to his students, but apparently to his grandchildren and great-grandchildren as well.

 The truth is that the experiment began and has not stopped yet.
 It is a funnel that contains a kind of tar.
 The idea is that the tar drips through the funnel, emptying all its contents.
-So far only nine drops have passed through the neck of the funnel, the last one on April 17, 2014 and the next drop is expected to fall sometime in 2028.
-At the beginning of this article you can see a photo of the experiment, accompanied from its current trustee, Professor John Mainstone of the University of Queensland.
+So far only nine drops have passed through the neck of the funnel, the last one on April 17, 2014, and the next drop is expected to fall sometime in 2028.
+Its custodian for half a century was Professor John Mainstone, of the University of Queensland, who died in 2013 holding the cruellest record in science: he watched over the funnel for 52 years and missed all three drops that fell on his watch — one because he was having a cup of tea, another because he stepped out for a moment, and the third because the camera meant to record it failed.

 The light bulb that has been on since 1901